 Here at Cascadia Eye, as you can imagine, our resolutions are all about eyes.
-Since it’s 2017, we put together a list of 17 healthy habits for your vision — and I’m planning on following them myself (especially caring for my dry eyes and working on better habits on the computer!)
+In 2017, we put together a list of 17 healthy habits for your vision — and I’m following them myself!

 1. Drink lots of water.
 Drinking adequate amounts of water is good for your body, and it’s also good for your eyes!
 During the winter season especially, Dry Eye is often a concern.
 Drinking water helps with that, as does this list of other things to do when you have dry eyes.